xacgbeta/Steam-Remover/README.md

 # **Steam Game Remover Tool**
-This tool removes `.st, .manifest, and .bin` files from:
+This tool removes `.st, .lua, .manifest, and .bin` files from:
 📂 `C:/Program Files (x86)/Steam/`

 ## **How to Use:**